pavelhoral/wrensec-docs/Java-Style-Guide.md

 static final String\[\] nonEmptyArray = {"these", "can", "change"};
 ```

-These names are typically nouns or noun phrases.
+These names should typically be nouns or noun phrases.

 #### 5.2.5 Non-constant field names
 Non-constant field names (static or otherwise) must be written in [lowerCamelCase](#53-camel-case-defined).